TweedleGloop/Discord-ChaosBot/README.md

 Please don't use this bot in a malicous way.
 I just made it to test what I can do so please dont harass or damage anyones server in any way.

 If you need any help just contact me on discord @TweedleGloop#7902

+TODO:
+- Update to new discord.js
+- Add images to the readme to make it easier to follow
+- Comment the code (If I'm not lazy)
+- Make a standalone exe version so the bots easier to use